spryker/spryker-docs/docs/marketplace/user/features/202106.0/merchant-opening-hours.md

 ---
 title: Merchant Opening Hours
-last_updated: Apr 23, 2021
+last_updated: Jul 27, 2021
-description: The Merchant Opening Hours allows you to define opening hours for a merchant.
+description: The Merchant Opening Hours feature allows you to define opening hours for a merchant.
 template: concept-topic-template
 ---